You can connect to a TDSQL for MySQL instance in the following ways:

 Welcome to the MySQL monitor.
 Commands end with ; or \g.

-Windows client connection
+Connecting with the Windows client

 - Download a standard SQL client such as MySQL Workbench and SQLyog.
 Here we take SQLyog as an example.

-- Password: enter the account password.
+- Username: enter the account name created earlier.

-Windows JDBC driver connection
+Connecting with the Windows JDBC driver

 - Run the following code to call JDBC: